-an innovative court program that incentivizes the homeless to address the root causes of their homelessness
+An innovative court program that supports the homeless while they address the root causes of their homelessness

-Street Outreach Court Detroit offers individuals who are homeless the opportunity to resolve certain civil infractions and misdemeanors, including warrants, by crediting their personal efforts to improve their lives toward their outstanding fines, costs and jail time.
+Street Outreach Court Detroit ("SOCD") offers individuals who are homeless the opportunity to resolve certain civil infractions and misdemeanors by crediting their personal efforts to improve their lives toward their outstanding fines, costs and jail time.
 Their efforts are guided by social service professionals and may include job training, education, drug rehabilitation and mental health treatment.
-Attorneys provide additional representation in other criminal and civil matters that adversely affect their ability to get and stay stably housed.

 By addressing all issues that led to their homelessness, SOCD gives participants the relief and tools they need to prevent a slide back into homelessness.

 Participants meet with a social service nonprofit ("Provider") to create an individualized, achievable Action Plan to end their homelessness.
 After 30 days of progress, Participants are eligible to apply for the program.

 Participants continue working on their Action Plan under the close supervision of the Provider.
 During this time, Providers provide SOCD with regular status updates on Participants' progress.

 Participants who demonstrate sustained effort toward their Action Plans are scheduled for an SOCD Hearing at Capuchin Soup Kitchen.
 After the Participant offers proofs of their progress, SOCD closes or dismisses all eligible cases, waiving most fines.